Carter Bryant (basketball): Personal life

-Bryant is a grandchild of deaf adults, or a GODA.
-Both his grandparents graduated from Gallaudet University, the first school for the advanced education of the deaf and hard of hearing in the world.
+Bryant is a grandchild of deaf adults.
+His maternal grandparents graduated from Gallaudet University, the first school for the advanced education of the deaf and hard of hearing in the world.
 His grandfather, Mike “Doc” Torres, played for Gallaudet's basketball team and later became a member of the USA Deaf Basketball Hall of Fame.
 His grandmother, Shelly Freed, is a longtime educator and administrator at the California School for the Deaf, Riverside.
-His father was a coach for the girls' basketball team at the school, after playing college basketball at Long Beach State.
+His father, D’Cean Bryant, was a coach for the girls' basketball team at the school, after playing four seasons of college basketball at Long Beach State.
 His mother, Sabrina Torres, is a sign language interpreter.

 Fluent in American Sign Language, Bryant became an ambassador for Gallaudet University in the lead-up to the 2025 NBA draft.